gvwilson/sensibleadventures/bookster/bookster.md

 Uyves glanced at Laeuc.
 "Not that I ever heard of."

 Laeuc shook his head.
 "Nor me.
-After he was walking, Vurt went back into the tunnel to bring out the bones of the Hett boy.
+After he was walking, Vurt went back into the tunnel to bring out the bones of the Hett boy for burning.
 Never heard him that say he found anything else."

 "I didn't know he went back," Erileine said.